-ECCLESIASTIC, n.
-A clergyman; a priest; a man consecrated to the service of the church.
+ECCLESIASTIC.
+A clergyman; a priest; a man consecrated to the service of the church; as, a bishop, a priest, a deacon.

 ECCLESIASTICAL.
-Something belonging to or set apart for the church, as distinguished from "civil" or "secular," with regard to the world.
+Pertaining to anything belonging to or set apart for the church, as distinguished from "civil" or "secular," with regard to the world.
 Wharton.

--Ecclesiastical authorities.
-In England, the clergy, under the sovereign, as temporal head of the church, set apart from the rest of the people or laity, in order to superintend the pub-lic worship of God and the other ceremonies of religion, and to administer spiritual counsel and instruction.
-The several orders of the clergy instruction.
-(1) Archbishops and bishops; (2) deans are: (1) Archbishops and bishops; (2) deans and chapters; (3) archdeacons; (4) rural deans; (5) parsons (under whom are included appropriators) and vicars; (6) curates, hurchwardens or sidesmen, and parish clerks and sextons, inasmuch as their duties are connected with the church, may be considered to be a species of ecclesiastical authorities.
+ECCLESIASTICAL AUTHORITIES.
+In England, the clergy, under the sovereign, as temporal head of the church, set apart from the rest of the people or laity, in order to superintend the public worship of God and the other ceremonies of religion, and to administer spiritual counsel and instruction.
+The several orders of the clergy are: (1) Archbishops and bishops; (2) deans and chapters; (3) archdeacons; (4) rural deans; (5) parsons (under whom are included appropriators) and vicars; (6) curates.
+Church-wardens or sidesmen, and parish clerks and sextons, inasmuch as their duties are connected with the church, may be considered to be a species of ecclesiastical authorities.
 Wharton.